 - --env which enable to specify another environment where the mlflow.yml should be created (e.g, base) - --force which overrides the mlflow.yml if it already exists and replaces it with the default one.
 Use it with caution!

 6.4.2 ui

-kedro mlflow ui: this command opens the mlflow UI (basically launches the mlflow ui command)
+kedro mlflow ui: this command opens the mlflow UI (basically launches the mlflow ui command with the configuration of your mlflow.yml file)